-- Set high standards for students with SEN and provide them with appropriate guidance, encouraging them to achieve to their full potential. - Develop staff expertise in supporting students with SEN. - Encourage and foster positive partnerships with parents, in order to achieve appropriate support at home and at home. - To outline procedures and practices which will be followed in relation to supporting the learning of pupils with SEN. - To establish communication structures for the involvement of all the partners in the education of pupils with SEN. (Learning Support Guidelines)
+- Set high standards for students with SEN and provide them with appropriate guidance, encouraging them to achieve to their full potential. - Develop staff expertise in supporting students with SEN. - Encourage and foster positive partnerships with parents, in order to achieve appropriate support at home. - To outline procedures and practices which will be followed in relation to supporting the learning of pupils with SEN.